learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 some code, give this group a name, and later invoke the code using the given name.

-Functions in JavaScript are first-class functions.
-This means that we can pass them as values to other functions, like numbers, strings, arrays, and objects.
+Functions in JavaScript are first-class data.
+This means that they are treated like any other variable and we can pass them as values to other functions, like numbers, strings, arrays, and objects.
 They're super useful, especially when reducing the amount of code being written.

 For example, imagine an exercise routine: every morning, we run five miles.
 But afterwards — depending on the day — we might lift weights, go for a swim, or run